Infinite monkey theorem: Probabilities

 However, for physically meaningful numbers of monkeys typing for physically meaningful lengths of time the results are reversed.
 If there were as many monkeys as there are atoms in the observable universe typing extremely fast for trillions of times the life of the universe, the probability of the monkeys replicating even a single page of Shakespeare is unfathomably small.

 Ignoring punctuation, spacing, and capitalization, a monkey typing letters uniformly at random has a chance of one in 26 of correctly typing the first letter of Hamlet.
 It has a chance of one in 676 (26 × 26) of typing the first two letters.
 Because the probability shrinks exponentially, at 20 letters it already has only a chance of one in 2620 = 19,928,148,895,209,409,152,340,197,376 (almost 2 × 1028).
 In the case of the entire text of Hamlet, the probabilities are so vanishingly small as to be inconceivable.
 The text of Hamlet contains approximately 130,000 letters.
-Thus there is a probability of one in 3.4 × 10183,946 to get the text right at the first trial.
+Thus, there is a probability of one in 3.4 × 10183,946 to get the text right at the first trial.
 The average number of letters that needs to be typed until the text appears is also 3.4 × 10183,946, or including punctuation, 4.4 × 10360,783.

 Even if every proton in the observable universe (which is estimated at roughly 1080) were a monkey with a typewriter, typing from the Big Bang until the end of the universe (when protons might no longer exist), they would still need a far greater amount of time – more than three hundred and sixty thousand orders of magnitude longer – to have even a 1 in 10500 chance of success.
 To put it another way, for a one in a trillion chance of success, there would need to be 10360,641 observable universes made of protonic monkeys.
 As Kittel and Kroemer put it in their textbook on thermodynamics, the field whose statistical foundations motivated the first known expositions of typing monkeys, "The probability of Hamlet is therefore zero in any operational sense of an event ...", and the statement that the monkeys must eventually succeed "gives a misleading conclusion about very, very large numbers."

-In fact there is less than a one in a trillion chance of success that such a universe made of monkeys could type any particular document a mere 79 characters long.
+In fact, there is less than a one in a trillion chance of success that such a universe made of monkeys could type any particular document a mere 79 characters long.

+An online demonstration showed that short random programs can produce highly structured outputs more often than classical probability suggests, aligning with Gregory Chaitin's modern theorem and building on Algorithmic Information Theory and Algorithmic probability by Ray Solomonoff and Leonid Levin.
+The demonstration illustrates that the chance of producing a specific binary sequence is not shorter than the base-2 logarithm of the sequence length, showing the difference between Algorithmic probability and classical probability, as well as between random programs and random letters or digits.